The 6 best cat toys, tried and tested by our feline friends

 Megan Milstead

-Megan Milstead is Staff Writer on PetsRadar and graduated from the University of Westminster with a degree in BA Journalism.
-She has a wealth of experience caring for pets, having grown up with animals all of her life.
-At a pet mom of two tabbies, she has a particular interest in cat happiness and behavior, and is committed to helping you find the best toy for your feline.
+Megan Milstead has been Staff Writer on PetsRadar since 2023, where she creates helpful buying guides and reviews for pet parents.
+She has a wealth of experience caring for animals, having grown up with cats, dogs, horses, guinea pigs, and more throughout her life.
+At a pet mom of two tabbies, she has a particular interest in feline happiness and behavior, and is committed to helping you find the best cat toys.
+She graduated from the University of Westminster with a degree in BA Journalism.

 Dr Joanna Woodnutt BVM BVS BVMedSci MRCVS